poweroutlet2/openground/docs/docs/commands/index.md

 ## Core Workflow Commands

 ### [add](add.md)
-Extract and ingest documentation in one step.
+Extract and embed documentation in one step.
 Automatically detects if the source is a sitemap or a git repository.

 ```bash
 # Using a sitemap